Flat Pack Furniture Assembly Cost

 Can anything affect the overall costs?

-Your location, the type of furniture you need assembling, how much furniture needs assembling and the complexity of the furniture, will all impact the overall cost of the job, so it’s recommended to ask for a fixed quote when enquiring about the costs.
+Your location, the type of flat pack furniture you need assembling, how much furniture needs assembling and the complexity of the items will all impact the overall cost of the job, so it’s recommended to ask for a fixed quote when enquiring about the costs.

 The table below outlines the estimated flat pack furniture assembly costs, based on the estimated time to assemble a given piece of furniture, minus the fee charged for the first hour (which can depend on location):